JustinTime42/stanley/README.md

 alpha = 0.9  # Favor vector search (semantic)
 ```

+---

 ## Critical Gotchas

+*Stanley had made mistakes before.
+These are the lessons Stanley learned.
+You would do well to remember them.*

 1. **LangGraph Checkpointer**: Must be passed to `compile()`, not `invoke()`
 2. **Working Memory TTL**: Always required to prevent memory bloat